sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ** include JWK_uri content updates

 ## Registration
-All clients MUST register with the authorization server.
-For client software that may be installed on multiple client instances, such as native applications or web application software, each client instance MAY receive a unique client identifier from the authorization server.
-Clients that share client identifiers are considered public clients.
+All Clients MUST register with the Authorization Server.

+Native Clients MUST either be provisioned a unique per-instance client identifier or be registered as *public* clients by using a common client identifier and use PKCE to protect calls to the token endpoint.

+Browser-based Clients MUST be registered as *public* clients and use PKCE to protect calls to the token endpoint.

 Clients SHOULD use Dynamic Registration as per [[rfc7591]] to reduce manual labor and the risks of configuration errors.
 Dynamic Client Registration